Umuzi-org/ACN-syllabus/content/topics/error-handling/_index.md

 ## When to catch errors

 The rule of thumb is to catch errors where you can handle them effectively, this is usually on the UI layer of an application with consumer software.
-That can either be by using the information from the error thrown and letting a user know if they can do something about it or just rethrowing it with more context for the developers to know what happened.
+That can either be by using the information from the error thrown and letting a user know if they can do something about it or just re-throwing it with more context for the developers to know what happened.

 ## Throwing custom errors